Louis-René Levassor de Latouche Tréville: Service at Saint-Domingue

 With Villaret de Joyeuse's departure in April 1802, Latouche-Tréville stayed in Saint-Domingue with four ships of the line, nine frigates and five corvettes.
-After the restoration of slavery on 20 May 1802, a new rebellion broke out, which overwhelmed the yellow-fever-stricken army of General Leclerc.
-Latouche-Tréville defended the harbours in the south, appointing Willaumez to the western naval station of Saint-Domingue.
-The situation grew even more desperate after the British started the War of the Third Coalition in May 1803: Willaumez had to return to France to repair his frigate, damaged in the action of 28 June 1803, and the British effected a Blockade of Saint-Domingue that ended with the complete destruction of Rochambeau's army.
+After the French restored slavery on 20 May 1802, a new rebellion broke out, which overwhelmed the yellow fever-stricken army of Leclerc.
+Latouche-Tréville defended the harbours in the south, appointing Jean-Baptiste Philibert Willaumez to the western naval station of Saint-Domingue.
+In February 1803, Latouche-Tréville declared the rebellion would only end with "the destruction of the Negroes".
+The French situation grew even more desperate after Britain declared on France in May 1803, as Willaumez had to return to France to repair his frigate which was damaged in the action of 28 June 1803, and the British navy implemented a blockade of Saint-Domingue.
 In October 1803, Latouche-Tréville obtained free passage from the British due to his poor health, and returned to France.

 Service as commander of the fleet of Toulon

 Latouche-Tréville was made a vice-admiral in December 1803.
 Returned to France, he was appointed general inspector of the coasts of the Mediterranean, before taking command of the fleet of Toulon, with his flag on the brand-new 80-gun Bucentaure.
 At the time, the squadron counted only seven ships of the line and four frigates, and discipline was much weakened; in particular, Navy officers slept aboard their ships only when forced to do so by their duty.
 Latouche-Tréville made a point to live on his ship, and morale quickly improved under his example and leadership.

 Latouche-Tréville decided to have one ship or frigate patrol for three days outside the harbour, in rotation, while another would always be ready to put to sail at the first signal.
-Furthermore, the entire squadron regularly scrambled to support the cruisers whenever superior British forces ventured into Toulon harbour, preventing the British from conducting useful reconnaissance of French activities in the area.
+Furthermore, the entire squadron regularly scrambled to support other French warships whenever superior British forces ventured into Toulon harbour, preventing them from conducting useful reconnaissance of French activities in the area.
 Over the time, the squadron received three more ships of the line and three more frigates as reinforcements.